 Conjure up images of a multi-millionaire.
 What do you see?
 High-tech 20-somethings on a yacht?
 Molecular biologists?
 Although there are a few, most of the big money is in industries such as waste management (garbage), pizza, clothing stores, trailer parks, candles, and shipping.

 Consider the case of Sam Walton.
 He built a tiny dime store from the corner of Arkansas into the biggest retailer in the world, amassing a family fortune of more than $125 billion.

-There's nothing sexy about selling fifty-cent flip-flops and bottles of cheap cologne in small towns but Walton was on a mission to bring affordable goods to everyday Americans.
+There's nothing sexy about selling 50-cent flip-flops and bottles of cheap cologne in small towns, but Walton was on a mission to bring affordable goods to everyday Americans.
 He was a man possessed with vision.
-He built his company one store at a time — one might even say one checkout at a time — with no fanfare or red carpet walks.
+He built his company one store at a time—one might even say one checkout at a time—with no fanfare or red carpet walks.

 It is almost always a mistake to provide gifts of cash and support to those relatives who are unable to generate high incomes on their own or who are constantly in financial trouble.

 Think of the incentive system you set up!
-One son becomes a physician and one daughter an attorney and you say they don't "need" your money, while at the same time you provide free rent, board, and bailouts for their sibling, who sits at home in credit card debt and unable to find work.
+One son becomes a physician and one daughter an attorney and you say they don't "need" your money, while at the same time you provide free rent, board, and bailouts for their sibling, who sits at home in credit card debt but refuses to look for work.

 How to Become Financially Independent

-There are several myths and misnomers when it comes to financial planning and individuals can take in a lot advice from many good and not so good sources.
+There are several myths and misnomers when it comes to financial planning, and individuals can take in a lot advice from many good and not-so-good sources.
 Misnomers can range from confusing high incomes with wealth to not knowing the importance of tax asset placement when choosing your investments.
-This article attempts to shed some light on these areas and to help provide individuals with some key insights that will hopefully lead you to a more financially independent life.
+This article attempts to shed some light on these areas and to help provide individuals with some key insights that will hopefully lead to a more financially independent life.